Legacy technical debt retirement decisions

 Decisions about pace

 Paraphrasing Albert Einstein, technical debt retirement projects should be executed as rapidly as possible, and no faster.
-The tendency among nonengineers and nontechnical decision makers is to push for rapid completion of debt retirement projects, for three reasons.
+The tendency among non-engineers and non-technical decision-makers is to push for rapid completion of debt retirement projects, for three reasons.
 First, everyone, like the engineers, wants the results that debt retirement will bring.
 Second, everyone, like the engineers, wants an end to the inevitable disruptions debt retirement projects cause.
 And finally, the longer the project is underway, the more it might cost.

 For these reasons, once the decision to retire the debt is firmly in hand, the enterprise might have a tendency to apply financial resources at a rate that exceeds the ability of the project team to execute the project responsibly.
 When that happens, rework results.
 And for wicked problems like debt retirement, rework is the path to catastrophe.

 Decisions about pace and team scale need to be regarded as tentative.
 Regular reviews can ensure that the resource level is neither too low nor too high.
-Even when the engineers are given control over these decisions, these decisions must be reviewed, because pressures for rapid completion can be so severe that they can compromise the judgment of engineers about how well they can manage the resources applied to the project.
+Even when the engineers are given control over these decisions, they must be reviewed, because pressures for rapid completion can be so severe that they can compromise the judgment of engineers about how well they can manage the resources applied to the project.

 Resource decisions